FraserHamilton/blog.fraserhamilton.dev/content/blog/expo-auth/index.md

 Once you complete the sign up you should be taken to the developer dashboard we need to grab our okta orgs url from this page, you can see it highlighted in red on the following image.
 ![alt text](./OktaUrl.png 'Okta Add Application')

 Next we need to create an Application so we can get the credentials we need for AuthSession.
-You can do this by going to Applications and clicking the green "Add Application" button.
+You can do this by going to Applications and clicking the green 'Add Application' button.

 ![alt text](./OktaAddApplication.png 'Okta Add Application')

-You'll want to select "Native" as the platform on this next stage.
+You'll want to select 'Native' as the platform on this next stage.

 ![alt text](./OktaSelectPlatform.PNG 'Okta Select Application')